SieBRUM/minecraft-server-discovery/README.md

 To run the API, simply build the project and execute the exe.
 Make sure to have the environment variable "MINECRAFT_DISCOVERY_DB" set on your machine and have the value be a valid connection string to a MySQL database.

 ## Docker
+!!
+NOTE THAT THIS DOES NOT RUN THE WRAPPER, ONLY THE WEBSITE AND API.
+THE WRAPPER HAS TO BE EXECUTED MANUALLY !!
 - Clone the repository (or pull the new version)
 - Open terminal in root of the repository
 - Compose the containers (the backend should crash a couple of times, this is because it takes like ~20 seconds to setup the DB container.
 Just give it some time, it restarts automatically)
   - Execute `docker-compose up`  (you can remove everything with `docker-compose down -v` and remove the images) OR
   - Execute `sudo docker compose build --no-cache && sudo docker compose up --force-recreate` (you can remove everything with `sudo docker compose down -v` and remove the images)
 - Everything should be running (frontend: `localhost:80`, backend: `localhost:5000`)
-- You can now start the Wrapper on your machine (same machine as you just ran these commands on
+- You can now start the Wrapper on your machine (same machine as you just ran these commands on)

 ## TODO
 - [ ] Change the SUBMIT endpoint to a messagebus so it's all more efficient